-PSY 593: Advanced Seminar in Evolutionary Psychology (Instructor: Glenn Geher, founding NEEPS president and professor of psychology at SUNY New Paltz)
+PSY 498: Seminar in Psychology (AKA: Advanced Seminar in Evolutionary Psychology; AKA: NEEPS University) (Instructor: Glenn Geher, founding NEEPS president and professor of psychology at SUNY New Paltz)

 This class uses the rich set of presentations at the annual NEEPS conference as an educational foundation in evolutionary psychology.
 Students who enroll in this hybrid class will learn about cutting-edge findings from evolutionary psychology from experts who come from all over the world.
 Via high-profile keynote addresses, a suite of oral presentations, and large group of poster presentations, students will be exposed to cutting-edge research on such topics as the nature of altruism, the nature of ingroup /outgroup biases, relationships and mating behaviors, aggression, evolutionarily informed neuroscience, and more.
 Students who sign up will also be invited to (and required to attend) special discussions sessions led by Dr. Geher along with other professors who help run NEEPS each year.
-Assignments will include (a) online readings and discussions via BlackBoard, (b) attendance at the full three-day conference (including the special class sessions), and (c) written assignments and possibly an exam done via BlackBoard the week after the conference.
+Assignments will include (a) online readings and discussions via BlackBoard, (b) attendance at the full three-day conference (including the special class sessions), and (c) a research proposal (done in stages).